tomvorel13/tomvorel13/README.md

 🔭 I’m currently working mostly with JAMstack sites built with Gatsby.js and using Kentico Kontent headless CMS as a backend

-🌱 When it comes to learning new skills, I'm currently trying to get more familiar with TypeScript and also with the Vue ecosystem for building SPAs and static sites (Nuxt.js)
+🌱 Currently learning C# with .NET and Azure

 📫 You can get in touch with me on tomvorel13@gmail.com